lukepark327/onechain/README.md

   </a>
 </p>

-> Click on the image above to go to the shopping mall where you can buy it.
+> Click on the image above to go to the mall where you can buy.

 * Governance Simulator on Blockchain : Based on Smart City Cases
   - [Paper](http://www.dbpia.co.kr/Journal/ArticleDetail/NODE07614082)